Making Sense of the Domains Count

 Tutorial by Ian Milligan (Archives Unleashed Team)

-We don't always know exactly what we've collected in our web archives, or as researchers, what we'll find inside a given collection.
+We don't always know exactly what we've collected in our web archives.
+Alternatively, a researcher might want to know what is in a given body of WARC files.
 The web is a complex beast: a small web archive that aims to collect just one page might end up capturing embedded widgets and content from other websites just to make something play; alternatively, a crawl might have been corrupted and begun to find material that's far out of scope.

 This tutorial explores what you can learn from the derivative file marked as "Domains" in your collections page, as well as the list of domains that are displayed right on the page itself.